-- 1. If you are the Coverer, check whether the line to gain has been reached.
+- If you are the Coverer, check whether the line to gain has been reached.
 [LINE JUDGE] You should normally be in a particularly good position to rule on this.
 If you do this consistently, the Linesman will not need to turn to look at the chains to know whether the line to gain has been reached. - (a) If it has, give the timeout signal [S3].
-After all action has ceased, make eye contact with the Referee and signal first down [S8 or Sup35].
-Hold the signal until he acknowledges it. - (b) If you are not sure whether the line to gain has been reached or not, signal timeout [S3] and yell "close".
-Encourage the Referee to come and look for himself. - (c) Only place a ball on the ground at the actual dead-ball spot never at a spot level with it. - (d) If the play ended inbounds, inform the Referee that the clock should start on the ready by giving him the clock running signal [Sup12]. - 2.
-[WHEN A 40-SECOND PLAY CLOCK IS BEING USED] If you are the Coverer, signal that the ball is dead.
-This will be using the dead-ball signal [S7] unless the timeout signal [S3], touchdown/field-goal signal [S5], safety signal [S6] or incomplete pass/unsuccessful field-goal signal [S10] is appropriate instead.
+After all action has ceased, signal first down [S8 or Sup35].
+Hold the signal until you know the Referee is aware of it.

+- (b) If you are not sure whether the line to gain has been reached or not, signal timeout [S3] and yell "close".
+Encourage the Referee to come and look for themself. - (c) Only place a ball on the ground at the actual dead-ball spot never at a spot level with it. - (d) If the play ended inbounds, inform the Referee that the clock should start on the ready by giving them the clock running signal [Sup12]. - 2.
+If you are the Coverer, signal that the ball is dead.
+This will be using the dead-ball signal [S7] unless the timeout signal [S3], touchdown/field-goal signal [S5], safety signal [S6], wind the clock signal [S2] or incomplete pass/unsuccessful field-goal signal [S10] is appropriate instead.
 Give only one signal. - 3.
 If a penalty flag has been thrown, follow the procedure in chapter 19.
 If a team or injury timeout has been called, follow the procedure in chapter 17.
 If a period has ended, follow the procedure in chapter 20.